alice-lri/alice-lri-experiments/scripts/slurm/README.md

 - Submit the appropriate SLURM jobs for the experiment type, using the corresponding `job.sh` and `task.sh` scripts.
 - Manage job dependencies and logging.

-TODO: Explain better what each is done for, and the ground truth flow.

 ### How to Use